Dropping Standardized Testing for Admissions Trades Off Information and Access: Model

-Students differ in their \textit{access} to the features: only a fraction $\gamma_g$ of group $g \in \{A, B\}$ has access to the \textit{full} set of features $\full = \{1, \dots, K\}$, i.e., $\thetaset = (\theta_1, \dots, \theta_K)$; the remainder only has access to the \textit{subset} $\subb = \{1, \dots, K-1\}$.
-Whether a student has access to all features is independent of skill $q$ and conditionally independent of the feature values given group membership. {We assume that when a student does not have access to feature $K$, then they cannot apply to a school that requires it.}
+Students differ in their \textit{access} to the features. {When a student does not have access to feature $K$, then they cannot apply to a school that requires it.} In our primary model, only a fraction $\gamma_g$ of group $g \in \{A, B\}$ has access to the \textit{full} set of features $\full = \{1, \dots, K\}$, i.e., $\thetaset = (\theta_1, \dots, \theta_K)$; the remainder only has access to the \textit{subset} $\subb = \{1, \dots, K-1\}$.
+Whether a student has access to all features is independent of their skill $q$ and conditionally independent of the feature values given group membership.
+In \Cref{sec:strategic} we consider a setting where students are \textit{strategic} about whether to take the test.